JiaXingou/mialab/docs/source/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [PSAIA repository](https://github.com/RUC-MIALAB/PGT).
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [PGT repository](https://github.com/RUC-MIALAB/PGT).
 If you already had an existing fork, [sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) the fork to keep your modification up-to-date.

 2. Pull your forked repository, create a new git branch, and make your changes in it: